A TAPAS CHEATSHEET (3 : Where to go) - A guide to tapassing in Madrid by Adventurous Appetites.

 3) Calle Ponzano. (map)

 A little further from the very centre of Madrid, this area has become hugely popular with locals.
-72 bars in 1km, it has something for everyone, whether you are looking for pintxos from the Basque country, sherry from Andalusia, an annual route of vermut (red martini - for an overview of some of the bars in Spanish, check out the Martini guide from last year or look at the bars with pictures in El guia del Ocio de El País)!!
+72 bars in 1km, it has something for everyone, whether you are looking for pintxos from the Basque country, sherry from Andalusia, an annual route of vermut (red martini - for an overview of some of the bars in Spanish, check out the Martini guide from 2019 or look at the section on Madrid's tourist board!!
 Not actually in Ponzano itself but in the parallel street is the very traditional Casa Paulino if you are looking for some no nonsense, good quality, incredibly Spanish food.
 If you are into your wines you must visit Taberna Averias with is mix of modern lamps, white shelving and old fashioned chalk boards and most importantly more than 400 wines to try, along with a few great tapas.
 You really are spoilt for choice in this area so just keep popping in and out of the bars that grab your eye!

 4) Ibiza. (map)